smh1988-2/taylor-ipsum/README.md

 # Taylor Ipsum
-A random word generator using excerpts from Taylor Swift lyrics.
+A random word generator inspired by Taylor Swift.